 In most instances the non-custodial parent is responsible for making child support payments.
 A court determines child support based on the individual needs of the child, the assets and income of both parents, the child’s standard of living and other relevant factors.
 A child support order cannot be issued without first establishing paternity.

 Several married couples make the decision to form a premarital agreement (also referred to as a prenuptial agreement) that details what will happen should the couple choose to divorce or separate in the future.
 Typically, this includes how property will be divided and shared, as well as what the alimony payment will be and more.
 Premarital agreements can cover just about every aspect except for the two spouse’s legal rights regarding child custody and child support.
 Rights regarding a child cannot be addressed in a prenuptial agreement.

 Nearly everyone has an estate.
 An estate refers to all the items you own, such as your vehicle(s), checking and savings account, real estates, investments, home furniture and other personal possessions.
 An estate even includes life insurance.

 Estate planning begins with a will or living trust and involves making a plan in advance so that your wishes are carried out when you pass away.
-There should be instructions left on whom you want to receive an item(s) from your estate, what you want them to receive, and when they should receive it.
-Here are some things you should know about estate planning:
+There should be instructions left on whom you want to receive specific items from your estate and when they should receive it.
+Having these instructions left helps prevent arguments and legal fights between family members.